agelbess/nodesh/README.md

 ## Operations

 ### updateQuestionnaireStateAndQuestionId.js

+> install mongosh first, use wsl or linux (preferably) and run the command that
+> is visible in the Dockerfile

 This file contains the mongosh script that updates the questionnaireState and questionid of the xx_guidedSelling collections.